School, Dependence, and Paradox

 -Merriam Webster

-I have always felt there was great truth in paradox, but until you live it, truth can only find a home within the narrow confines of your mind, never being tested to the rigors of your everyday life.
+I have always felt that paradox holds great truth.
+However, until you live it, truth can only find a home within the narrow confines of your mind, never being tested by the rigors of your everyday life.

-There have been plenty of examples in my life that only make sense when put in the context of paradox.
-And yet, the truth found here is not something that is within me to grasp, rather something that comes to light from immersing my life into something bigger than me, my faith.
-A faith rooted in mystery and paradox.
+There have been plenty of examples in my life that only make sense when considered in the context of paradox.
+And yet, the truth found here is not something that is within me to grasp.
+It comes to light when I immerse my life in something bigger than me: my faith, a faith rooted in mystery and paradox.

 You, Lord, are both lamb and shepherd.